MARCKSL1

 MARCKS-related protein is a protein that in humans is encoded by the MARCKSL1 gene.

 Function

 This gene encodes a member of the myristoylated alanine-rich C-kinase substrate (MARCKS) family.
-MARCKS play a role in cytoskeletal regulation, protein kinase C signaling and calmodulin signaling.
-The encoded protein affects the formation of adherens junction.
+MARCKS plays a role in cytoskeletal regulation, protein kinase C signaling and calmodulin signaling.
+The encoded protein affects the formation of adherens junctions.
 Alternative splicing results in multiple transcript variants.

 Interactions

 MARCKSL1 has been shown to interact with DCTN2 and JNK.